harmony2ww/wwwwserver/CONTRIBUTING.md

 High quality of ideas, decisions oposite of formal and common understandings of technologies are not so good idea.
 "Never be out of the crawd!"
 Open source inovation is other - there may be is a good to be out of the crawd.
+Open source code of all inovation may be it is a good there we could be faster to our targets where need more briliant into developing.
 So on and so on.